C++ Functors (Function Objects)

 I have been called 2 time(s)

-Instead, we typically want to pass our functors by reference, using the & syntax:
+Instead, we typically want to pass our functors by reference, by appending & to the type in the usual way:

 I have been called 1 time(s)